-Preventable injuries caused by medical errors are widespread and costly.
+Preventable injuries caused by medical errors are widespread and costly, with estimates as high as one million injuries per year.
 They result from flaws in the complex interactions among health care professionals, sophisticated technologies, medical products, and organizational systems.
 They also can arise from individual negligence, impairment, and incompetence.
-The 1999 IOM report To Err Is Human: Building a Safer Health System attributes most preventable medical injuries to system failures, not to an individual practitioner’s negligence or incompetence.
+An Institute of Medicine (IOM) report (the 1999 IOM report To Err Is Human: Building a Safer Health System -- IOM has since changed its name to National Academy of Medicine) attributes most preventable medical injuries to system failures, not to an individual practitioner’s negligence or incompetence.

-Preventable medical injuries may be subject to redress under medical professional liability, also known as medical malpractice.
-Medical malpractice is a subset of tort law that deals with professional negligence.
+Preventable medical injuries may be subject to redress under medical professional liability law, also known as medical malpractice, which is a subset of tort law that deals with professional negligence.
 Other areas of tort liability that may pertain to users of health and long-term services and supports (LTSS), but are distinct from medical malpractice, include product liability (e.g., for defective drugs or devices) and liability for injury resulting from neglect or abuse, such as in a nursing home or other LTSS setting.

-A systems-oriented approach to preventing medical injury focuses on learning how and why errors occur and on developing and implementing systems to avoid them.
-Yet most discussions concerning preventable medical error and injury have so far focused on the medical malpractice system instead of on the error or injury itself.
-Tort liability continues to be attacked as a source of problems in America’s health care system.
-Although medical malpractice premiums make up less than 1 percent of total health care expenditures, the cost of the medical liability system, including defensive medicine, has been estimated at 2.4 percent of total health care spending.
+A systems-oriented approach to preventing medical injury focuses on learning how and why errors occur and developing and implementing systems to avoid them.
+Yet, most discussions concerning preventable medical error and injury have so far focused on medical malpractice law instead of on the error or injury itself.
+Tort liability continues to be attacked as a source of problems in America’s health care system, although medical malpractice premiums make up less than 1 percent of total health care expenditures.
+The systemic cost of the medical liability system, including defensive medicine, has been estimated at 2.4 percent of total health care spending.

 To be effective in the long run, approaches to address problems in the current medical malpractice system must both reduce the number of preventable medical injuries and offer appropriate compensation for those who are injured despite improved safety efforts.
-One approach to do this is the patient-centered, safety-focused, nonjudicial injury compensation system described by the IOM in its 2002 report Fostering Rapid Advances in Health Care: Learning from System Demonstrations.
-Under this system, patients would be compensated for avoidable injuries based on a predetermined award schedule and providers would be required to report and analyze medical errors, implement programs to reduce medical injury, and involve patients in safety improvement efforts.
+One alternative approach to malpractice reform would be a non-judicial injury compensation system as described by The National Academy of Medicine (formerly Institute of Medicine) has.
+Such a system would compensate people and their families for avoidable injuries based on a predetermined award schedule; providers would be required to report and analyze medical errors, implement programs to reduce medical injury, and involve patients in safety improvement efforts.

 The ACA authorized grants to states to establish demonstrations to evaluate alternatives to the current tort litigation approach to medical malpractice.
 HHS has allocated $25 million for three-year grants allowing states to test models that emphasize patient safety, disclosure of medical errors, and alternative dispute resolution.
 Patients will be allowed to opt out of these alternatives at any time.